 How Child Support Enforcement Works

-- Wage Deductions: a custodial parent may request a wage assignment or income withholding order.
-Through wage deduction, you can directly take child support through the non-custodial parent’s wages.
+- Wage deductions — A custodial parent may request a wage assignment or income withholding order.
+Through wage deduction, you can directly receive child support payments through the non-custodial parent’s wages or salary.

-- License Revocations and Suspensions: the delinquent parent may have their professional license(s) and/or driver’s license revoked or suspended.
+- License revocations and suspensions — The delinquent parent may have their professional license, driver’s license, and any boating, hunting, or recreational licenses revoked or suspended.

-- Intercepting Federal Income Tax: if the delinquent parent has a large tax refund, the state can intercept that refund to cover missing child support payments.
+- Intercepting federal income tax returns — The state can intercept a delinquent parent’s tax refund to cover missing child support payments.

-- Contempt of Court: this is a legal order that can result in jail time or a fine for the delinquent parent.
-To enact this legal order, the custodial parent must go to the court and obtain the order from a judge.
+- Contempt of court — Contempt of court is a legal order that can result in jail time or a monetary fine for the delinquent parent.
+To request that the non-paying parent be held in contempt of court for failure to obey a child support order issued by the judge, the custodial parent must make a motion to the court.